ToastHawaii/osm-apps-catalog/docs/cs/README.md

 ---

-- Join the OSM Community: [Meet](https://usergroups.openstreetmap.de/),
+- Join the OSM community: [Meet](https://usergroups.openstreetmap.de/),
   [Talk](https://community.osm.be/)
 - [Contribute to
   OpenStreetMap](https://wiki.openstreetmap.org/wiki/How_to_contribute)